Diana Becton

-Diana Becton, also known as Diana Becton Smith (born August 16, 1951) is a former trial judge and is currently both the first woman and first African American to be elected district attorney in the history of Contra Costa County in California.
+Diana Becton, also known as Diana Becton Smith (born August 16, 1951), is a former trial judge and is currently both the first woman and first African American to be elected district attorney in the history of Contra Costa County in California.

-Education and Early Career
+Education and early career

 Becton attended Oakland public schools.
 She received a B.A. in Economics from San Francisco State University and a J.D. from Golden Gate University School of Law.
 Becton worked as a Housing Finance & Development Supervisor for the city of Richmond from 1979 to 1987.
 Becton worked in private practice from 1987 to 1995.

 Becton was appointed to the Contra Costa County Superior Court in 1995 by then Governor Pete Wilson.
 In 2011, she was elected by her colleagues to be the presiding judge, in charge of court administration.

 Becton has a Master's degree in Theology from the Pacific School of Religion.

 Becton was admitted to the State Bar of California on December 11, 1986, and her attorney status is active.
 She became a judge on November 28, 1995, where she served for 22 years on the Contra Costa County Superior Court.

 Contra Costa County District Attorney

 On June 14, 2017, Contra Costa County District Attorney Mark Peterson resigned in a plea deal with the Attorney General of California's office, relating to the improper use of campaign funds for personal expenditures.

 The Contra Costa County Board of Supervisors reviewed applications and chose Becton out of 12 applicants and five finalists to serve the remainder of the unexpired term.
 In her application, Becton said that she would pursue criminal justice reform issues such as bail reform.
 Becton's supporters praised her community involvement and her work helping former prisoners integrate back into society.
 During the selection process, an anonymous letter accused Becton of plagiarism in her written application for the District Attorney position.
 Becton admitted to copying material and said that she did not intend to present the ideas as her original thoughts.
-Becton was sworn in September 18, 2017.
+Becton was sworn on September 18, 2017.

 Becton ran for election for a full term for District Attorney.
 In the June 2018 primary election, Becton won a majority of the vote, winning the contest outright and pre-empting a November runoff.
 The Mercury News noted that her election victory made her "the first African-American and first woman to be elected DA in the office’s roughly 160-year history".
 Becton's campaign received support from a consortium of social justice groups, Democratic activists, and wealthy funders including George Soros.

 In 2019, Becton established a conviction integrity unit to review wrongful convictions.
 The unit moved to dismiss three convictions that relied on the uncorroborated testimony of a police officer who was accused of misconduct.
 The misconduct came to light after a new state law, SB 1421, made certain police records accessible to public records requests.

 On July 7, 2020, Becton charged two residents of Contra Costa with a hate crime for allegedly defacing a Black Lives Matter mural.